yangguangyishutou/performance/privacy/current disscusion of MIA/related.md

-2. Arxiv 2024 Do Membership Inference Attacks Work on Large Language Models.pdf
+2. Arxiv 2024 Do Membership Inference Attacks Work on Large Language Models.pdf	——zhuoyang

 > We find that MIAs barely outperform random guessing for most settings across varying LLM sizes and domains
 >